 - 2018-19: Performing Languages, Birmingham

-The programme is seeking to revitalise the mutual interdependence between Modern Languages and the arts and humanities, while revealing the innovative connectivity of languages across disciplines and sectors.
-Our research will show that the creative dimension of languages gives them unlimited interdisciplinary scope – not just as a mechanical channel of communication, but as a medium that contributes vitally to intellectual and emotional understanding.
+The programme sought to revitalise the mutual interdependence between Modern Languages and the arts and humanities, while revealing the innovative connectivity of languages across disciplines and sectors.
+Our research demonstrated that the creative dimension of languages gives them unlimited interdisciplinary scope – not just as a mechanical channel of communication, but as a medium that contributes vitally to intellectual and emotional understanding.

 Click on the links below to find out more about each strand.